notakamihe/REAW/README.md

 <hr>

 ## Notes
-- User interface is the only functional aspect of this project as of April 1, 2022.
+- User interface is the only functional aspect of this project as of May 9, 2022.
 Audio, however will be implemented in the near future.
-- Main functionality is prioritized over performance as of April 1, 2022.
+- Main functionality is prioritized over performance as of May 9, 2022.
 The project may feel slow when a large number of tracks are present.